 Ground: Murrayfield Stadium

 Location: Murrayfield, Edinburgh, Scotland

-My forty-first ground of 2019 was on Sunday 28th July at Murrayfield Stadium in Murrayfield, Edinburgh, Scotland.
+My forty-first new ground of 2019 was on Sunday 28th July at Murrayfield Stadium in Murrayfield, Edinburgh, Scotland.
 The match was Liverpool vs. Napoli in a friendly.

 Murrayfield Stadium is located in a broadly residential area to the west of Edinburgh city centre.
 The stadium is surrounded by Roseburn Park to the north, a rail line to the south and a tram station, school and housing to the east.
 The area directly west has four rugby pitches, which are a mixture of grass and artificial turf, as well as the Murrayfield Ice Rink in the north-west corner.
 Murrayfield Stadium has its own stop on the Edinburgh tram network while the nearest mainline railway station is one mile east at Haymarket.
 The venue is the home of Scottish rugby and was built in 1925.